TeoVerunda/OneButtonHunter-Turtle/README.md

-# One Button Hunter
+# One Button Hunter (OBH)

-Designed for the new Marksman Hunter changes in Nightmares of Ursol (1.18.1) One Button Hunter (OBH) is a Turtle WoW Hunter addon that allows you to run your rotation through a single button while maintaining proper shot timing and avoiding Auto Shot clipping.
+Designed for the new Marksman Hunter changes in Nightmares of Ursol (1.18.1) One Button Hunter is a lightweight Hunter addon that lets you run both ranged and melee (Survival) rotations using simple macros while maintaining accurate shot timing and smart utility.

 Updated for Nightmares of Ursol and current Hunter changes.

 ## Features

-* One-button Hunter rotation helper
-* Applies Hunter's Mark if there isn't one on the target.
+### Ranged Mode (Marksman-style)
-* Prioritises Aimed Shot when off cooldown
+- Prioritizes Aimed Shot when off cooldown
-* Automatically detects special Aimed Shot ammo and uses the correct follow-up ability (Multi-Shot, Arcane Shot, or Serpent Sting)
-* Uses Steady Shot as filler
+- Dynamic Steady Shot timing with haste compensation
-* Weaves Arcane Shot and Multi-Shot based on timing windows
+- Smart Arcane Shot / Multi-Shot weaving
-* Prevents Auto Shot clipping
+- Prevents Auto Shot clipping
-* Supports Rapid Fire through macro
+- Automatic Hunter's Mark
-* Automatic Concussive Shot + Feign Death when aggro is confirmed (requires SuperWoW)
+- Concussive Shot + Feign Death on aggro (group)
-* Two modes:

-  * Normal Mode (with Multi-Shot)
+### Melee Mode (Survival / Stalker)
+- Full melee rotation with Lacerate priority
+- Carve + Explosive Trap in AoE
-  * Single Target Mode (no Multi-Shot)
+- Immolation Trap in Single Target
+- Raptor Strike / Mongoose Bite core loop
+- Wing Clip as strict filler
+- Strict melee-only targeting safety

+### Smart Aspect System
+- Automatic Aspect of the Hawk (Ranged)
+- Automatic Aspect of the Wolf (Melee)
+- Viper Aspect with hysteresis: Activates at ≤5% mana and stays active until 30% mana

+- Safe and non-intrusive design (no risky full automation)

 ## Requirements

-* Turtle WoW
+- Turtle WoW (Nightmares of Ursol patch)
-* SuperWoW
+- SuperWoW
-* Nampower
-* UnitXP
-* CleveRoid Macros
+- CleveRoid Macros (highly recommended)
+- Nampower / UnitXP (optional but useful)

 ## Installation

-Place the addon folder in:
+1. Download or clone the addon into `TurtleWoW/Interface/AddOns/OneButtonHunter`

-TurtleWoW/Interface/Addons

-Alternatively, install using the launcher via `.git` link if supported.
+2. Restart WoW or type `/reload`

 ## Setup